KarolinaTchiling/project-roll-call/README.md

 ## Installation

 ###### NOTE
 If installing on your machine you will not have access to the database or codebase secrets.
-The following is only an example of how this e-store can be ran locally.
+The following is only an example of how this can be ran locally.

 #### Running on your Machine